DOT Clearinghouse

 Consent of Drivers Is Important

-Obtaining authorization from drivers is a necessary part of running either a full or limited query.
-We're here to help you understand the difference between the different types of consent required and make sure your drivers provide their permission.
+Obtaining driver authorization is a necessary part of running either a full or limited query.
+We're here to help you understand the difference between the types of consent required and ensure your drivers provide their permission.
 If any driver fails to submit their consent form, we'll reach out with reminders until it's completed and then upload it right into your FMCSAregistration.com account.
 What are the Top 3 DOT paper-appointed Violations?

 About FMCSAregistration.com

-At FMCSAregistration.com, we aim to support employers, CDL drivers and Service Agents in meeting the requirements of the Commercial Driver’s License Drug and Alcohol Clearinghouse (49 CFR Part 382, Subpart G) as mandated by the Federal Motor Carrier Safety Administration (FMCSA).
+At FMCSAregistration.com, we aim to support employers, CDL drivers, and Service Agents in meeting the requirements of the Commercial Driver’s License Drug and Alcohol Clearinghouse (49 CFR Part 382, Subpart G) as mandated by the Federal Motor Carrier Safety Administration (FMCSA).
 We are a private company independent from the DOT and FMCSA, so if you need assistance with any aspect of FMCSA Clearinghouse work, please don't hesitate to contact our team directly.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

 Summary: What Is the DOT Clearinghouse?